OpenScienceMOOC/site/_modules/open-advocacy.md

   administrative staff at their research institute, as well as any other relevant local stakeholders.
-* Together with like-minded colleagues, the researcher will start the ‘open access conversation’ with the editorial board of a relevant journal in their field.
+* Together with like-minded colleagues, the researcher will start the open access conversation with the editorial board of a relevant journal in their field.

 ## Resources